Grenoble Alpes University: Campus GIANT (Grenoble)

 Campus GIANT (Grenoble Innovation for Advanced New Technologies) is an inter-organizational campus located on the old military grounds of a presque-isle between Isère and Drac that formed Polygone Scientifique.
 The Campus hosts several educational institutions, primarily UGA (particularly the INPG) and the Grenoble School of Management.
 Among other members of the campus are also large state research organizations CNRS and CEA.
 The GIANT campus hosts Minatec, as well as several European large scale Instruments including European Synchrotron Radiation Facility, European Molecular Biology Laboratory, and Institut Laue–Langevin.
 Major industrial companies have facilities on campus, including bioMérieux, Schneider Electric, Siemens, and STMicroelectronics.

 Contrary to the Domaine Universitaire campus, which hosts UGA and shares both educational and research roles in a wide variety of disciplines, the GIANT Campus is inter-organizational and leans heavily towards research-industry collaboration in natural and applied sciences.

+Other buildings in the Grenoble area

+The university has buildings in various locations in the Grenoble area: near the main Grenoble train station (parts of IUT1 and IUT2), Boulevard Gambetta, Place de Verdun, and in the Vigny-Musset area (Cité des Territoires).

 Valence Campus

 The Valence campus is home to over 4000 students in undergraduate and post-graduate programs.
 It is located in the department of Drôme, 90 km away from Grenoble.

 The Valence campus is the successor of the Université de Valence founded in 1452 by Dauphin Louis, future King Louis XI.
 The University of Valence was closed in 1792 sharing the fate of most French universities during the French Revolution.